alexsemp/Cyber-Project-1/README.md

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Navigate to: http://20.114.128.48:5601/app/kibana to see if the Elk server is running.

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+### These are potential commands you may want to use:
+- Use ansible-playbook <playbook-filename.yml> to run playbooks
+- Nano to update files
+- Ctrl O to save then Ctrl X to exit file config
+- ssh user@ip to enter certain servers